DeepDriveMD/DeepDriveMD-pipeline/docs/source/pages/ddmd-s-usage.rst

 ======================================================================================
-How to use DeepDriveMD-S on lassen@LLNL with the existing installation of dependencies
+How to use DeepDriveMD-S on Lassen@LLNL with the existing installation of dependencies
 ======================================================================================

 ---